 Figure 1.
 From left to right, Feynman Diagrams of Pion and Muon Decay.

 A low energy muon source is the aim and will be a benefit to many fields in High Energy Physics (HEP).
-The MuCOOL Test Area (MTA) Facility at Fermilab is currently hosting the Muon Catalyzed Nuclear Fusion experiment, one of many different experiments that will be able to utilize a low-energy, high-intense µ- source.
+The MeVTest Area (MTA) Facility at Fermilab is currently hosting the Muon Catalyzed Nuclear Fusion experiment, one of many different experiments that will be able to utilize a low-energy, high-intense muon source.
 This method of fusion involves replacing electrons with muons.
 In this way, the muon acts as a catalyst by pulling the nuclei closer together due to its increased mass and enabling the process of spontaneous fusion in hydrogen isotopes3 at significantly lower temperatures.

 To selectively collect and transport the muons needed into a secondary beamline, studies of target material and design are crucial for maximum muon yield.
 It’s important to note that there are no other studies like this4, with a 400 MeV proton beam, so it’s safe to say we don’t yet know which model will be the best to simulate these complex interactions.
 The data we are collecting will help in streamlining many future experimental processes by studying the different theoretical models next to real data.